 - Comfortable closed-toe shoes and water-resistant footwear, especially if you're going to be outside of the city.

 - Sunhat, sunscreen

-- A range of clothing, including t-shirts, sweaters, light pants, heavy slacks.
-Dressing in layers is a good idea.
+- A range of clothing, including t-shirts, sweaters, light pants, heavy slacks suitable for layering.
 Daytimes can be warm, but evenings can still be chilly.

 - The last Sunday in May is Montreal Museums Day where participating museums offer free admission and shuttle rides between venues.